alicefr/kubevirt-debug/privileged-node-pod/README.md

 # Build the container image

-KubeVirt uses [distroless
-containers](https://github.com/GoogleContainerTools/distroless) and it isn't possible to use the image as parent original container image and installing additional packages because it lacks the package manager.
+KubeVirt uses [distroless containers](https://github.com/GoogleContainerTools/distroless) and those images don't have a package manager, for this reason it isn't possible to use the image as parent for installing additional packages.

-In certain debugging scenarios,the tools require to have exactly the same binary available.
-If the debug tools are operating in a different container, this can be especially difficult as the filesystem of the containers are isolated.
+In certain debugging scenarios, the tools require to have exactly the same binary available.
+However, if the debug tools are operating in a different container, this can be especially difficult as the filesystem of the containers are isolated.

 This section will cover how to build a container image with the debug tools plus binaries of the KubeVirt version you want to debug.